cloudfoundry/diego-notes/proposals/measuring_performance.md

 After a day, kill N/10 cells (in various zones) and see how long it takes to recover the missing applications.

 We'll want:
-- Datadog plots to see how long recovery takes
+- Plots to see how long recovery takes
 - Converger logs to analyze how long the converger takes to handle this scenario.

 Leave those cells dead for the next experiment.

-## Experiment 4: Tolerating catastrophic cell and etcd failure
+## Experiment 4: Tolerating catastrophic cell and database failure

 Kill another N/10 cells (in various zone).
 At this point, the workload will exceed capacity.
-Anything running (except Humperdinks) should continue to run, and anything not running should continue to fail to be scheduled (unless it sneaks in after a Humperdink crashes).
+Anything running (maybe except the crashing app) should continue to run, and anything not running should continue to fail to be scheduled (unless it sneaks in after a Humperdink crashes).
 See that this is the case.

-Kill all the etcd nodes.
+Kill all the database nodes.
 Make sure they (and the N/5 dead cells) are down for a while, long enough for several convergence ticks.

-`bosh cck` to recover the missing Cells and etcd cluster.
+`bosh cck` to recover the missing Cells and Database VMs.
 How long does it take for us to recover?
 How does the routing table handle this?